AnnaSyme/wfs-VGP/README.md

 * As most species have never had their genome sequenced, it is not possible to guarantee existing workflows are optimal for new data.
 * It is most likely that any new genome assembly will have its own set of required workflow and analysis customisations to account for things such as ploidy and repeats.
 * Usually, an assembly workflow will need testing and customising, in concert with reading the biological domain literature.

-## What data do I need?

-* PacBio Hifi reads in fasta format, in a collection
-* Bionano data in cmap format
-* HiC reads, two files (F and R) in fastq format

 ## What is going on in the workflows?